KevinDuarte/VideoCapsuleNet/README.md

 The paper can be found here: http://papers.nips.cc/paper/7988-videocapsulenet-a-simplified-network-for-action-detection

-The network is implemented using TensorFlow.
+The network is implemented using TensorFlow 1.4.1.

 ## Files and their use